NityanDesai/College-management/README.md

 # College-management
-College management project with flask (python) as backend
+College management website with flask (python) as backend